serverless-dna/wide-logger/README.md

 `WIDE startEpoch=1709335919083|premiumUser=true|premiumGroup="A"`

-The **KeyValueFormatter** also accepts a seperator character in the constructor so you can use your own custom seperator for your log ingestion engine with a default of '|'.
+The **KeyValueFormatter** also accepts a separator character in the constructor so you can use your own custom separator for your log ingestion engine with a default of '|'.

 ## Middy Middleware Usage

-We have also packaged a middleware class for [MiddyJs](https://github.com/middyjs/middy) users to simplify your WideLogging needs.
+We have also packaged a middleware class for [MiddyJs](https://github.com/middyjs/middy) users to simplify your WideLogging needs for straight lambda function calls.

-The **after** middleware will automatically add the folllwoing meta-data key: `{ error: false, success: 1 }` The **onError** middleware will automatically add the following meta-data keys: `{ error: true, errorDetail: "<Error message>", success: 0}`.

-The addition of the `success` key enables you to query logs for transactions grouped by lambda function to find those that never succeeded by using a sum of the success meta-data.
-The sum will either be 1 for a successful transaction, or 0 for a transaction which failed.
-This is especially useful when you have automated recovery of failed lambda invocations.  if you find a sum of the success meta-data yields a count > 1 then you need to investigate idempotency within your solution as this would indicate a transaction being processed twice!

 ```typescript
 import middy from '@middy/core';